Exhibit Visit - "A Vanderbilt House Party - The Gilded Age" at Biltmore Estate

 - about 45 hairpins (really)

-- modern straw hat from thrift store "cobbled" with a mix of modern, vintage, and antique ingredients (to be describe in a future post)
+- modern straw hat from thrift store "cobbled" with a mix of modern, vintage, and antique ingredients (to be described in a future post)

 - antique hat pin of illegal length (one must be on guard)